kakashidinho/openal-soft-winphone/README.md

 Features:
  * back-end for Windows Audio Session API (WASAPI)

+This is a fork of OpenAL-soft

 To build, open Visual Studio solution in winrt.vs2012 folder.

-This is a fork of OpenAL-soft
+Pre-built binaries are also provided in winrt.vs2012/bin/$(Platform)/Release folder.

 Important Notes:
  - Windows Store App: